Dátum:

 Henckovce, Church of All Saints

-The most important landmark of the village Henckovce is the Roman Catholic church, which had been, according to scholars, originally dedicated to St. Stephen, the first king of the Kingdom of Hungary.
-This ruler from the Arpád dynasty can be found in the coat of arms, and we chose him for the logo of the church.
-This recently unused church with a separate belltower, built in a fortified area on the hill, is impossible to overlook from the main road, which used to lead directly below the church in the past.
+The most important landmark of the village Henckovce is the Roman Catholic church, which had been, according to scholars, probably originally dedicated to St. Stephen, the first king of the Kingdom of Hungary.
+This ruler from the Arpád dynasty can be found in the coat of arms of the village, and we chose him for the logo of the church.
+The church with a separate bell tower, built in a fortified area on the hill, is impossible to overlook from the main road, which used to lead directly below the church in the past.
+It is not used for liturgies anymore since 90s.

 Architecture: gothic Construction: 2nd half of the 13th century